Guesthouses in the Mühlviertel in Austria

-We were on a tour of the inns in the Mühlviertel.
-I did not expect that inns in the Mühlviertel would be so varied.
-Clever hosts in the Mühlviertel have taught us otherwise.
-These inns in the Mühlviertel are everything but boring.
-With ideas and imagination, they offer their guests a pub experience that is impressive.
-It is worth discovering the pub culture in the Mühlviertel.
+We were traveling on a research tour to inns in the Mühlviertel in Upper Austria.
+The Mühlviertler Alm Tourism Authority had invited us to do so.
+I hadn't expected that the inns in the Mühlviertel would be so varied.
+Smart innkeepers in the Mühlviertel proved us wrong.
+These inns in the Mühlviertel are anything but boring.
+With ideas and imagination, they offer their guests an inn experience that is impressive.
+It is worth discovering the inn culture in the Mühlviertel.

-Taverns have been around for centuries.
-For example, the Abbey cellar in St. Peter in Salzburg as the oldest restaurant in Austria.
+Wirtshäuser (taverns) have been around for centuries.
+That's true, for example, for the Stiftskeller St. Peter in Salzburg as the oldest restaurant in Austria.
 It was first mentioned in a document in 803.
-In Germany, the inn "Zum Riesen" claims in Miltenberg as one of several this rank.
-Many of these inns were located outside of places and often in places where travelers stopped between two places.
-They were used by traders and travelers as rest stops and sometimes also as a place to stay when traveling.
-In history, markets were often several days' journey away, so that intermediate stops were necessary.
-In addition to changing horses, some of these stations also offered accommodation and food.
-Others were in the town centers.
+In Germany, the inn “Zum Riesen” in Miltenberg claims to be one of several that had this status.
+Many of these inns were located outside of towns and often at places where travelers rested between two places.
+They served traders and travelers as rest stops and sometimes as overnight accommodation on journeys.
+In history, markets were typically many days' journey away, so intermediate stops were necessary.
+Some of these stations offered accommodation and food in addition to changing horses.
+Others were located in the town centers.
 They gave travelers access to local events.
-Guesthouses in the Mühlviertel show this to this day.
+Inns in the Mühlviertel still do this today.

 The inns in the Mühlviertel that we visited are not quite that old.
 In Austria a distinction is made between restaurants and inns.
 The former are limited to entertaining guests with food.
 The latter also offer accommodation.
 The innkeepers in the Mühlviertel do not do it any differently.
 On our trip through the Mühlviertel we visited restaurants that only offered food.
-At the Dorfwirt Raab in Rechberg * and in the Hotel Hubertus in Freistadt * We not only ate, but also stayed the night.
-Even today, inns in the Mühlviertel fulfill both functions.
-We started our tavern culture journey to the Taverns in the Mühlviertel in Freistadt.
+At the Dorfwirt Raab in Rechberg *(advertisement) and in Hotel Hubertus in Freistadt *(advertisement) we not only ate, but also stayed overnight.
+Inns in the Mühlviertel still fulfil both functions today.
+We started our inn culture journey to the Taverns in the Mühlviertel in Freistadt.
 Then it was on to the outskirts of the city.

 To the main course